pagorska/lambda-cdk/README.md

 At this point, you'll be able to verify and observe the creation of the resources in the AWS Console.

 Your main CDK stack configuration is in `lambda_cdk/lambda_deployment_stack.py`.
+If you use this template multiple times for different projects, update the name of the `LambdaDeploymentStack` in `lambda_cdk/lambda_deployment_stack.py` and `app.py`.
+Two different projects/repos with the same stack name will overwrite each other.

 If you're setting up a DynamoDB table (optional), this file includes an example configuration for that as well.

 > ⚠️ You're responsible for your own AWS charges.
 This is a hobby setup — keep track of what resources are live, especially if you enable periodic/scheduled jobs or create a DynamoDB table.
+Add tags to your resources to keep track of them.

+If you'd like to set up Github Actions to instead deploy on pushes to main, follow the instructions in [GitHub Actions Setup (Optional)](#adding-your-own-logic).

 ### 3. Customize Your Lambda